-- Press and hold the left mouse button over the title of the window you wish to move. - Drag the window over the window group to dock in. - Release the mouse button.
+- Press and hold the left mouse button over the title of the window you wish to move. - As you start dragging, all window groups, including hidden window groups, become visible. - Drag the window over the window group to dock in. - Release the mouse button.